Jc-alt logo

 # 1. Process left -> right -> :

-# Results: detect imbalance
+# Results: detect imbalance, short-circuit on first imbalance found

 def dfs(node):

-# Base case: pass height upwards
+# Base case:

 return 0